cormas/cormas/CONTRIBUTING.md

 - close the issue (tips: you can automatically close the issue n, by inserting the sentence: **close #n** when you merge your pull request).

 # A step by step guide to help you commit and push
 You made modifications in your image which you would like to share/upload on the github repository, but you are still not sure how to do?
-This step by step guide may help you (note that this is simple guide.
-If requested, more details in the other sections).
+This step by step guide may help you.
+Note that this is simple guide.
+If requested, you can find more details in the other sections.
-* in your pharo image, open Iceberg
+* In your pharo image, open Iceberg
 * Select the Repository named 'cormas', right clic and select 'Synchronize repository...' ,
 * A new window opens which will allow you to comment, commit and push
 * when you push, it pushes to your own personnal branch of https://github.com/cormas/cormas.
 Therefore, you need to merge your personnal branch with the cormas master branch.